kylejbrk/standard-notes-open-extended/README.md

 This project is intended to be used with Github Pages and Github actions.

 - Fork the Repo
-- Let the action generate via the build files
+- Let the action generate via the build files (this may require deleting and recreating the .github/workflows folder)
+- Make sure the gh-pages branch is set as your github page
 - Add `https://{USERNAME}.github.io/standard-notes-open-extended/index.json` as your Extended Activation Code

 # Acknowledgements